 Results: what the simulations show

-The simulations cover Martian Years 34 and 35 (MY34 and MY35), chosen because they coincide with a period of low solar activity, which lets us isolate the effects of season and dust without the confounding influence of the solar cycle.
-MY34 also featured a Global Dust Storm (GDS), allowing a direct comparison with the relatively quiet MY35.
+The simulations cover Martian Years 34 and 35 (MY34 and MY35), chosen because they fall in a period of low solar activity, which lets us isolate the effects of season and dust without the confounding influence of the solar cycle.
+MY34 also had a Global Dust Storm (GDS) in it, so we get a direct comparison with the relatively quiet MY35.

 Where hydrogen comes from